Growing in Body, Mind, and Spirit

 Helping Others and Offering Thanks

-The young adults in the Transitions Program in Nigeria are learning how to manage and budget their own income.
+The young adults in Nigeria are learning how to manage and budget their own income.
 They’re also taking lessons they’ve learned about generosity and gratitude from their Hope parents into the new seasons in their life.
-Azi*, a former Hope student who is now in the Transitions Program, and his younger sister, Orisa*, a Hope student, are examples of this growing generosity.
+Azi*, a former Hope student, and his younger sister, Orisa*, a Hope student, are examples of this growing generosity.

 Azi recently noticed Orisa was in need of a new pair of shoes and decided to help her out by purchasing her a pair with his own money.
 Hosanna, Orisa’s Hope dad shared, “We are celebrating with Orisa and give Azi our thumbs up for helping his sister in such a purposeful way.”